Texas Trucker Negligence Accident Attorneys

 Your Truck Accident Attorney

-The Law Offices of W.T.
-Johnson are committed to continued safety in the trucking industry.
+The Law Office of WT Johnson are committed to continued safety in the trucking industry.
 If you or a loved one has been involved in an accident with a large truck, it is imperative you speak with an experienced injury lawyer as soon as possible.
 Negligent truck drivers are often shielded by the shipping agency and their legal team – that is where we come in.
 Our team will aggressively pursue your claim and make sure those who caused the accident are held accountable for their actions.
 For additional information give us a call at (972) 325-5302 – and remember – we don't get paid until you do!

 Dealing with the mental and emotional fallout of a truck accident is difficult enough without financial distress coming into the equation.
 You want to be left in peace, but the expenses are piling up.
 You feel as if you're not standing on firm ground.
 The compassionate Texas personal injury attorneys at The Law Office of WT Johnson can help you regain security and get you the means for recovery.
 To learn more about what we can do for you, call us today at (214) 231-0544.